surge-synthesizer/surge-synthesizer.github.io/nightlychangelog.md

   * Correctly report parameter names to host for the VST3 plugin
   * Double-clicking a parameter will reset it to the default value
   * Option to run the plugin in zero latency mode if your DAW can guarantee sending fixed blocks to the plugin
+  * Fixed Effect type menu not repainting when host automated
+  * AirWindows type parameter is now streamed and unstreamed properly, so that projects don't break if we add new AirWindows effects

 * UI, UX and Skin Engine Changes
   * Touchscreen mode improvements, which includes automatically using the Exact mouse sensitivity mode and long press support